A recipe for Dark Chocolate Pancakes! These dark chocolate pancakes are filled with dark chocolate chips and topped with a white chocolate ganache.

 - In a small saucepan, place the cream over medium heat.

-- Add the white chocolate to the pan, making sure it is all touching the cream.
+- Add the white chocolate to the pan, making sure it is all completely touching the cream.
 Let sit for 1 minute, then whisk together until smooth.
 Only place back over very low heat briefly if the white chocolate doesn't melt.

 - Allow to cool slightly, then transfer to a piping bag.